 WHAT IS THE COLUMBUS AFB JOINT LAND USE IMPLEMENTATION PROGRAM?

-Columbus AFB is located on 4,919 acre and is home to the 14th Flying Training Wing (FTW), which conducts Specialized Undergraduate Pilot Training (SUPT) in the T-6A Texan II turboprop, the T-38C Talon, and the T-1A Jayhawk jet aircraft.
+Columbus AFB is located on just under 5,000 acres of land located approximately 10 miles north of downtown Columbus, MS. The Base is home to the 14th Flying Training Wing (FTW), which conducts Specialized Undergraduate Pilot Training (SUPT) in the T-6A Texan II turboprop, the T-38C Talon, and the T-1A Jayhawk jet aircraft.
 Since 1970, Columbus AFB has taken great pride in "Producing Pilots, Advancing Airmen and Feeding the Fight," by training an average of 300 international pilots annually.
 Columbus AFB is a dynamic installation and one of the busiest training bases in the world, with more students in flying training from different countries than any other base in the Air Force.

 This JLUS was conducted to address issues associated with the potential of future land use and development encroaching on the Base.
 Since it is recognized that the operation of the Base can affect, and is affected by, activity beyond its perimeter fences, creating strategies to foster a responsive land use plan and regulations for the surrounding area is important in order to balance appropriate uses, economic interests, and military readiness.

 Following completion of the JLUS in June of 2013, the Columbus-Lowndes Development LINK (LINK), Lowndes County, the City of Columbus and CAFB agreed to undertake a focused implementation program, designed to help interested parties carry out specific policy, regulatory, programmatic and administrative actions.
 These actions were identified in the JLUS as "tools" participants could use to reduce, mitigate or eliminate compatibility conflicts associated with land use and other areas of concern.